 These examples deliver on the new loyalty currencies of convenience and ease, while capturing consumers at the time of need, and prompting and motivating them to redeem points.
 It is about servicing your members in meaningful moments along the journey.
 These moments become experiences that engage and drive loyalty over the long term.
 This is where companies will see tangible business results.
 As our 2018 Loyalty Report found, redeemers are twice as likely to be highly satisfied with a program than non-redeemers.
 Yet, only one quarter of members have not redeemed, putting them at higher risk of attrition.
 Delivering this new rewards experience is a win–win for brands and consumers alike.

-Our soon to-be-released Loyalty Report 2019 provides even further evidence of how critical this evolution is, register here and stay tuned for the late April 2019 release.
+Our recently released Loyalty Report 2019 provides even further evidence of how critical this evolution is, click here here to download a copy of the Executive Summary.

 For brands that want to start navigating the new world of rewards, there are three key steps to consider.